NathanNeurotic/Neutrino-SAS-/README.md

 Neutrino also does not have a user interface, instead it's meant to be integrated as a backend to a frontend (user interface).
 This makes neutrino much more easy to maintain, and allows many more applications to be made using neutrino as the backend.

 With neutrino all modules are... modular.
-They are in a separate folder called `modules`.
-This allows the user add new and improved modules.
-What modules are loaded is fully configurable using TOML config files in the `config` folder.
+Place them alongside `neutrino.elf` so the loader can discover them in a flat layout.
+What modules are loaded is fully configurable using TOML config files stored next to `neutrino.elf`.

 ## Environments
 An environment in neutrino describes what IOP modules are loaded and defines what features the environment has.
 In neutrino there are 3 environments: